-Invisalign® clear aligners are specifically designed to give you the smile you want without any of the lifestyle changes you don’t.
+Put it simply, Invisalign® clear aligners fix crooked teeth.
+They work like metal braces and are specifically designed to give you the smile you want without any of the lifestyle changes you don’t.
 The treatment process includes a series of almost invisible aligners that are switched out approximately every two weeks.
 Each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.
-It is the best way to transform your smile and correct the following issues without interfering in your day-to-day life.

 Overly crowded teeth:

 Sometimes a person’s jaw is too small for all the teeth to fit normally.
 When left untreated, overly crowded teeth can cause dental decay, increase the chance of gum disease, and prevent normal jaw function or chewing.

 This happens when the upper and lower jaws are misaligned and one or more of the upper teeth bite on the inside of the lower teeth.
 It can happen on both the front and the sides of the mouth.
 A crossbite can cause unnatural wearing on your teeth, gum disease, and bone loss.

 What people commonly refer to as an “overbite” is known to dental professionals as “overjet” and it happens when the upper teeth bite over the lower teeth.
 Typically, overjet is caused by genetics, bad oral habits, or overdevelopment of the bone that supports the teeth.
 A serious overjet can lead to gum problems, irritation, and wear on the lower teeth causing a painful jaw and joint problems.